Negativity is the process of getting into an unintended rut.

-In fact, ironically, sometimes the more creative, intelligent and passionate a person is, the harder it is to determine new life goals – because almost everything looks interesting.
+Ironically, sometimes the more creative, intelligent, and passionate a person is, the harder it is to determine new life goals – because almost everything looks interesting.

 What if you sense that there’s something else you should be doing – but aren’t yet clear on what that is?

-“What do I want?” seems like such a simple question to ask yourself, yet answering that question can be one of life’s great challenges.
+“What do I want?” seems like such a simple question to ask yourself, yet answering that question can be one of life’s significant challenges.

-So for clarification, get out a piece of paper and quickly write down the types of things you know you’re not interested in.
-Then put the list away for a day and when you return to it with fresh eyes, you’ll be able to see a pattern.
+For clarification, get out a piece of paper and quickly write down the types of things you know you’re not interested in.
+Then put the list away for a day, and when you return to it with fresh eyes, you’ll be able to see a pattern.

-Contrast (identifying the opposite of what-you-don’t-want) is a key step to releasing negativity.
+Contrast (identifying the opposite of what-you-don’t-want) is a crucial step to releasing negativity.

-Success and prosperity are charged words, and can activate different emotional reactions depending on the person.
+Success and prosperity are charged words that can activate different emotional reactions, depending on the person who hears them.